Monday, July 28, 2008

 Exhorter: one who speaks to urge others on in matters pertaining to God.
 I really see this as a subset of the prophetic gift, but can see someone being an exhorter without being a prophet.
 (Romans 12:6-8)

 Linguist: one who speaks and interprets tongues in public.
 No, you will not see it listed this way in the scriptures, this is my synthesis of what is said about it there.
 Not everyone who speaks in tongues in public will be a linguist, but those who are linguists will be interpreters.
-If that is still fuzzy, note the way it is listed in v.
-28 of 1 Corinthians 12 as opposed to how it's reiterated in v.
-30. This (as in the case of the exhorter) is a subset of the prophetic gift, but it is possible to be a linguist without being a prophet or a prophet without being a linguist (I Corinthians 12:28)
+This (as in the case of the exhorter) is a subset of the prophetic gift, but it is possible to be a linguist without being a prophet or a prophet without being a linguist (I Corinthians 12:28)

 Pastor: one who tends the flock of God.
 This gift has both administrative (supervisory) and speaking (teaching) aspects.
 Whereas the apostle establishes the church, the pastor maintains it.
 That is not an institutional task, but an interpersonal one-- it's about the sheep not the sheepcote.
-Regardless, this gift is directly associated with the supervisory church office, which is as close as the Bible gets to validating anything hierarchical.
+This gift is directly associated with the supervisory church office (elder/bishop) which is as close as the Bible gets to validating anything hierarchical in the church.
 The pastor is always a teacher and a leader, but it is possible to have teachers or leaders who are not pastors.
 (Romans 12:6-8 [leader], 1 Corinthians 12:28 [teacher/governor], Ephesians 4:11)

 Teacher: one who instructs the church in the commands of God and how to apply them to daily life.
 This is a subset of the pastoral gift, but it is possible to be a teacher without being a pastor.
 (Romans 12:6-8, 1 Corinthians 12:28, Ephesians 4:11)